nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### \[Implemented\] Find by specific fields feature

-The user can find assignments by name, module code, due date or time or priority level of assignment.
+The user can find assignments by name, module code, due date/time or priority level.
- Multiple keywords are allowed.
+Multiple keywords are allowed of the same type of field.
+(Fields are name, module code, due date/time and priority)

 #### Reasons for Implementation
 Finding assignments by only one available field, like name of assignment, restricts the user's process of finding assignments